rumkin/pill/readme.md

 If an error was thrown while handling request.
 You still able to render content using method `fromError`

-Determine wether previously loaded page should be loaded from server.

 ### `PillOptions.getKeyFromUrl()`
 ```
 (url:URL) -> String